tbaruth/todo/README.md

 To access the app, the following must be running:

 1. Keycloak in a docker container, listening on port 8008.
 2. todo-gateway, running on port 8080 (default port).
+Run the TodoGatewayApplication.
 3. The vue app in todo-core-fe, running on port 4000 (default port).
+Run using ``npm run dev`` from the todo-core-fe root.
+You may need an ``npm install`` to install dependencies first.
 4. todo-core, running on port 8081 (default port).
+Run the TodoCoreApplication.

 The todo-gateway module acts as both a gateway and a reverse proxy.
 All of your requests should be directed at http://localhost:8080.

+#### Accessing the App

+By default, there are two users in the app:

+1. Mr Admin (username: mradmin, password: password)
+2. Mr User (username: mruser, password: password)

 ### Test/Prod